All Episodes

 Radar, he's on stage.

-Under the conclusions page, Hassan wrote that fighting to establish an Islamic state to please God, even by force, is condoned by Islam, and that Muslim soldiers should not serve in any capacity that renders them at risk to hurting killing believers unjustly.
+Under the conclusions page, Hassan wrote that fighting to establish an Islamic state to please God, even by force, is condoned by Islam, and that Muslim soldiers should not serve in any capacity that renders them at risk to hurting, killing believers unjustly.

-Department of Defense should allow Muslim soldiers the option of being released as conscientious objectors to increase troop morale and decrease adverse events.
+The final page of his presentation, labeled recommendations, contained one suggestion: Department of Defense should allow Muslim soldiers the option of being released as conscientious objectors to increase troop morale and decrease adverse events.

 Here we go.